 - a.
 Reviewed the adequacy of the risk management framework and recommended to the Board for approval. - b.
 Reviewed the risk and impact of COVID-19 pandemic to the Group and to ensure that appropriate COVID-19 standard operating procedures are in place and mitigation measures are undertaken. - c.
-Reviewed the framework for the Anti-Bribery and Anti-Corruption Policy and the necessary procedures under Section 17A (5) of the Malaysian Anti-Corruption Act 2009. - d.
-Reviewed the framework and necessary procedures for the Whistleblowing Policy of the Group. - e.
-Reviewed and communicated the risk assessment results together with actions plan to manage and/or mitigate these risks to the Board.
+Reviewed the framework for the Anti-Bribery and Anti-Corruption Policy and the necessary procedures under Section 17A (5) of the Malaysian Anti-Corruption Act 2009 and recommended to the Board for approval. - d.
+Reviewed the framework and necessary procedures for the Whistleblowing Policy of the Group and recommended to the Board for approval. - e.
+Reviewed and communicated the risk assessment results together with actions plan to manage and/or mitigate these risks to the Board and recommended to the Board for approval.